Cognigy/Documentation/docs/en/docs/ai/billing.md

 #### Scenario 2

-**An end-user sends more than 50 user inputs within less than 24 hours.**
+**An end user sends more than 50 user inputs within a period of less than 24 hours.**

 An end-user starts to interact with a Cognigy.AI powered virtual agent and sends 101 user inputs within 2 hours of time.
 The system will record *3 billable Conversations* as three multiple of 50 inputs have been processed.